 Another exception to the usual rule is when your employer actually pays for your health benefits.
 The premiums would not show up in box 1 of your W-2 in this case, either.
 The money that goes toward your coverage, even if it’s for your whole family, is not considered to be wages and is not subject to taxation because you’re getting your health benefits for free.

 An exception exists if you work for an S corporation and you own more than 2 percent of the company.
-If you’re receiving insurance coverage at no cost to you, this also eliminates the possibility that you could claim a tax deduction for the premiums if you itemized.
+If you’re receiving employer paid health insurance coverage at no cost to you, this also eliminates the possibility that you could claim a tax deduction for the premiums if you itemized.